-Maximum page length is 4 pages (does not include appendices).
+Maximum page length is 5 pages (does not include appendices).
 Text should be 12-point font, and all margins 1-inch.
 Proposals must include the following components:

-- Advisor Information.
-Please list your advisor (i.e. professor/or other) contact information (ONLY FOR UNDERGRADUATE AND GRADUATE CATEGORIES).
+- Advisor name and contact information (i.e. professor supervising work) (ONLY FOR UNDERGRADUATE AND GRADUATE CATEGORIES)

 - Statement of the issue to be addressed